Blog Product ManagementProduct Management Process: The 2025 Guide

 - Effort is the effort required to implement the feature, ranked on a scale from 1 to 5.

 You can use this formula to compare two (or more) decisions.
 The higher the RICE score, the more impactful and worthwhile the feature may be to implement.
-This can help prioritize and make strategic decisions about adding new features or changes.
+This can help product managers prioritize and make strategic decisions about adding new features or changes.

 c) Kano Model